Inle Lake: People and culture

-The people of Inle Lake (see Intha), live in four cities bordering the lake, in numerous small villages along the lake's shores, and on the lake itself.
+The people of Inle Lake (see Intha) live in four cities bordering the lake, in numerous small villages along the lake's shores, and on the lake itself.
 The entire lake area is in Nyaung Shwe township.
 The population consists predominantly of Intha, with a mix of other Shan, Taungyo, Pa-O (Taungthu), Danu, Kayah, Danaw and Bamar ethnicities.
 Most are devout Buddhists and live in simple houses of wood and woven bamboo on stilts; they are largely self-sufficient farmers.

-Transportation on the lake is traditionally by small boats, or by somewhat larger boats fitted with single cylinder inboard diesel engines.
+Transportation on the lake is traditionally by small boats, or by somewhat larger boats fitted with single-cylinder inboard diesel engines.
 Local fishermen are known for practicing a distinctive rowing style which involves standing at the stern on one leg and wrapping the other leg around the oar.
 This unique style evolved out of necessity as the lake is covered by reeds and floating plants, making it difficult to see above them while sitting.
 Standing provides the rower with a view beyond the reeds.
-However, the leg rowing style is only practiced by the men.
+However, the leg rowing style is only practiced by men.
 Women row in the customary style, using the oar with their hands, sitting cross legged at the stern.

 Fish caught from the lake have been a staple of the local diet.
 The Inle carp (Cyprinus intha, called nga hpein locally) has historically been the most abundant but today is seriously threatened.
 A popular local dish is htamin gyin - 'fermented' rice kneaded with fish and/or potato - served with hnapyan gyaw (lit. 'twice-fried Shan tofu').
 In addition to fishing, locals grow vegetables and fruit in large gardens that float on the surface of the lake.
 The floating garden beds are formed by extensive manual labor.
 The farmers gather up lake-bottom weeds from the deeper parts of the lake, bring them back in boats and make them into floating beds in their garden areas, anchored by bamboo poles.
 These gardens rise and fall with changes in the water level, and so are resistant to flooding.
 The constant availability of nutrient-laden water results in these gardens being incredibly fertile.
-Rice cultivation and consumption is also significant facet of the local diet and agricultural tradition.
+Rice cultivation and consumption are also significant facet of the local diet and agricultural tradition.

 Inle Lake with its leg-rowing Intha people is a major tourist destination in Burma.